 For the full list of ingredients and amounts, please go to the recipe card below.

-- Gluten Free Flour Blend – I tested this cake recipe with the blend listed above in this specific recipe.
-There are also reader blends tested that should also work well.
+- Gluten-Free Flour Blend – I tested this cake recipe with King Arthur Measure for Measure and Bob’s Red Mill 1:1.
+Other flour blends will work.
 If your blend doesn’t contain a binder, please add 3/4 teaspoon of xanthan gum.

 - Baking Powder – I recommend using aluminum-free baking powder.